Medical Aid Claims Dispute Resolution

-It is preferable always to first try and resolve your dispute with your medical aid before going to the Council for Medical Schemes (CMS) and this can be done in a number of ways.
+It is preferable always to first try and resolve your dispute with your medical aid before going to the Council for Medical Schemes (CMS) and you can do this in a number of ways.

-There is a complaint form that can be downloaded from the Councils website on www.medicalschemes.com and submitted to them or you can visit their offices, fax, email or post them your complaint on the above addresses.
+One can download a complaint form from the Councils website on www.medicalschemes.com and submit it to them.
+Or you can visit their offices, fax, email or post them your complaint on the above addresses.